-Government's estimates of Utica reserves cause controversy, but contain good news for Ohio reacted negatively believing that both to the estimates, the stated reserves-as well as the future pricing assumptions involved in the valuation of those reserves-was too low.
+Government's estimates of Utica reserves cause controversy, but contain good news for Ohio the stated reserves-as well as the future pricing assumptions involved in the valuation of those reserves-was too low.
 The CEO of Chesapeake Energy, for instance, believes there is "half a trillion" dollars in the Utica shale.